yashgyy/DjangoBitcoin/README.md

-# DjangoBitcoin
+## DjangoBitcoin

-API Calls + Bootstrap
+The project Uses API Calls + Bootstrap as Frontend in Django 3 to fetch the latest Stock Prices
-Django 3